Marcellus Emants: Biography

 Although he shared the Tachtigers vision of the arts' autonomy, Emants kept outside of their group, as he felt he could not participate in their elaborate use of language: ‘I have always wanted to aspire to, if I was reading a book, noticing the words as little as possible.’
 Despite this ideal, he would still be called ‘the Johannes Baptista of modern literature' by Willem Kloos, who was one of the leading figures of the 1880s.

 Emants kept a sober style and a subject which was idealistically pessimistic.
 His examples were Émile Zola, Hippolyte Taine and Ivan Turgenev, with the latter even keeping correspondence.

 He was vice-president of the ‘Vereniging tot vereenvoudiging van onze spelling’ (Society for the Simplification of our Spelling) and wrote A Posthumous Confession (1894); (Dutch Een nagelaten bekentenis) translation: J. M. Coetzee, 1976; reissued 2011).
-He attended the state commission for the reform of Dutch spelling as well, which did not succeed in its set-up however.
+He attended the state commission for the reform of Dutch spelling as well, which did not succeed in its setup however.
 11 long years after his death, though, Minister of Education Marchant would still implement the proposals made by this commission anyway.

 During the First World War, Emants felt locked up within the Netherlands and when Armistice was finally there, he made preparations to go and establish himself in Switzerland.
 On 2 March 1920, he finally left The Hague forever and stayed in Switzerland alternatingly in hotels, spa towns and sanatoria.
 Almost immediately he was struck by shingles, followed by a few strokes.
 He died on 20 October 1923 in the Grand Hôtel in Baden and was interred in The Hague on the General Cemetery.